 Mental health support

-Chevening Scholars who disclose a disability may now be eligible to receive additional disability funding to support their living costs in the UK.
-This funding includes provision for personal care and is in addition to the reasonable adjustments that universities will assess and provide.
+Chevening Scholars who disclose a disability may be eligible to receive additional disability funding to support their living costs in the UK.
+This funding includes provision for personal care and is in addition to the academic reasonable adjustments that universities will assess and provide.